W. Jackson Watts

 Now we should be clarify this notion of God’s active or wider presence.
 Sometimes such language is used by theological liberals and mainline thinkers to advocate for religious inclusivism and all manner of unbiblical practices.
 Bailey means something quite distinct.
 He draws upon the larger Reformed tradition, including John Calvin and Herman Bavinck, to remind us that God can break through to people where they are with His truth, even in unconventional ways.
 Because we inhabit God’s creation—the arena of His glory—we should not be surprised to find that its beauty and majesty have the ability to awaken possibilities in people’s hearts and minds.

 I’ll reserve further comment for below, but I mostly think Bailey demonstrates a legitimate approach to common grace.
-By analogy, many a person has found the fiction of C. S. Lewis or J. R. R. Tolkien to be pivotal in their spiritual journey.
+By analogy, many people have found the fiction of C. S. Lewis or J. R. R. Tolkien to be pivotal in their spiritual journey.
 Of course, no one actually crosses the threshold of the Kingdom simply by reading good stories!
 However, in good, Scripture-shaped stories one can be better glimpse a Christian vision that makes the final step toward God in repentance more plausible, even more attractive and glorious.

 Before we proceed with further summary and analysis, we do need a clear grasp on what Bailey means by imagination.
 Like many concepts, it takes on various flavors and connotations in the hands of different people.
 Bailey summarizes this way: “First, I wish to define the imagination as a faculty concerned with possibility [what could be the case].
 Second, I will defend the imagination as responsive to real presence.
 Third, I want to direct the imagination for participation in the theodrama of Scripture” (85).
 In short, we recognize that the God of Christianity moves toward people, addresses them with different possibilities for true life in the world, and invites them—through repentance and faith—to participate in His intentions for creation.